paninski-lab/yass/README.rst

 [UPDATE Sep 2019]
 ------------------
 Yass ver.
-1.0-Beta is now in the master branch.
-We are actively looking for beta-testers so feel free to send feedback or requests for participation.
+1.0-Beta is now available in the master branch.
+We are actively looking for beta-testers so feel free to send feedback or requests for participation (see list below).

 Yass has been developed as a spike-sorting platform for high-firing rate, high-collision, large-spatial extent spikes obtained from retinal recordings.
 It contains several components including: spike event detection using neural-networks, clustering using mixture-of-finite-mixtures approaches, merging and splitting of neurons, and deconvolution steps involving super-resolution and stochastic correction.
-Finally, yass implements a simple neuron-template drift model to handle small chages in neuron shape over time that are present in retinal recordings (a multi-channel drift model is in development).
+Finally, yass implements a simple neuron-template drift model to handle small chages in neuron shape over time that are present in retinal recordings.

+Yass features in development:

+* Phy visualization (alpha)
+* Multi-channel drift tracking (alpha)

 YASS - Hardware Recommendations For Linux (Ubuntu 18.04)